 Now that you understand how no-fault car insurance works in Florida, let's look at the state's requirements for car insurance coverage.

-In order to register and drive a four-wheeled vehicle in Florida, vehicle owners must carry:
+In order to register and drive a four-wheeled motor vehicle in Florida, vehicle owners must carry:

-For more details on Florida's car insurance coverage requirements and options, check out the state's Department of Highway Safety and Motor Vehicles frequently asked questions page.
+For more details on Florida's car insurance coverage requirements and options, check out the state's Department of Highway Safety and Motor Vehicles "Florida Insurance Requirements" page.

 If you've been in a car accident in Florida, especially if your injuries are significant, you might want to learn more about your options for recovering for the full spectrum of your losses.
 Learn more about how an attorney can help with your car accident case.